 LR: Could you send me some of these great questions you’re asking me so I can figure it out, and maybe use them on him?

-I sent her a half dozen *Facilitative Questions to both teach her how to design a route to her own sanity and a path to healthy collaborative partnership with the HR Director.
+I sent her a half dozen *Facilitative Questions to facilitate a path to a collaborative partnership with the HR Director.
 Two weeks later, Linda called back to purchase the solution.
 What happened?

-1. While the university had a need for my products solution, the poor relationship between the HR director and the L&D director created hidden, ongoing dysfunction.
-The information flow problem could not be resolved while the hidden problem remained in place – details not only hidden from the sales person (outsider) but used as a deterrent by Linda (who didn’t know how to resolve the problem other than to walk away because her own internal system had been violated).
-So yes, there was a need for the solution and indeed a willing partner, but no, there was no systemic buy-in for change.
+- While the university had a need for my products solution, the poor relationship between the HR director and the L&D director created hidden, ongoing dysfunction.
+The information flow problem could not be resolved while the hidden problem remained in place – details not only hidden from the sales person but used as a deterrent by Linda (who resolved the problem by walking away).
+So yes, there was a need for the solution and indeed a willing partner, but no, there was no buy-in for change.

-3. This was not a sales problem (It’s always a ‘systems change’ problem, rarely a ‘coaching’ problem or an ‘implementation’ problem) – the Behaviors/outcomes were merely representing a broken system.
-I had to facilitate the change by enabling Linda to resolve her own system.
-This is how current change management models fail: they attempt to rule, govern, constrict, manage, influence, maintain the change, rather than enabling the system to recognize and mitigate its own unique (and largely unconscious) drivers and change itself congruently.
+- This was not a sales problem but a change management issue.
+I helped Linda resolve her own problem.
+Current change management models attempt to rule, govern, constrict, manage, influence, maintain the change, rather than enable the system to recognize and mitigate its own unique (and largely unconscious) drivers and change itself congruently.

 Rule: Until or unless people grasp how a solution will match their underlying criteria/values, and until there is buy-in from the parts that will be effected from the change, no permanent change will happen regardless of the necessity of the change, the size of the need, the origination of the request, or the efficacy of the solution.